nevans/d_heap/README.md

 ## TODOs...

-_TODO:_ Also ~~included is~~ _will include_ `DHeap::Set`, which augments the
+_TODO:_ Also ~~included is~~ _will include_ `DHeap::Map`, which augments the
-basic heap with an internal `Hash`, which maps a set of values to scores. loosely inspired by go's timers.  e.g: It lazily sifts its heap after deletion and adjustments, to achieve faster average runtime for *add* and *cancel* operations.
+basic heap with an internal `Hash`, which maps objects to their position in the heap.
+This enforces a uniqueness constraint on items on the heap, and also allows items to be more efficiently deleted or adjusted.
+However maintaining the hash does lead to a small drop in normal `#push` and `#pop` performance.

 _TODO:_ Also ~~included is~~ _will include_ `DHeap::Lazy`, which contains some
 features that are loosely inspired by go's timers.  e.g: It lazily sifts its heap after deletion and adjustments, to achieve faster average runtime for *add* and *cancel* operations.

-Additionally, I was inspired by reading go's "timer.go" implementation to experiment with a 4-ary heap instead of the traditional binary heap.
-In the case of timers, new timers are usually scheduled to run after most of the existing timers.
-And timers are usually canceled before they have a chance to run.
-While a binary heap holds 50% of its elements in its last layer, 75% of a 4-ary heap will have no children.
-That diminishes the extra comparison overhead during sift-down.

 ## Development